Skip to main content

 DESCRIPTION

-• Normally, the pituitary gland sits in a small skull compartment at the base of the brain known as the sella turcica (Latin for “Turkish saddle”).
+• Normally, the pituitary gland sits in a small compartment of the sphenoid bone at the base of the skull known as the sella turcica (Latin for “Turkish saddle”).

 DIAGNOSIS